-WHO WEARS THE UNIFORM?
+WHO MEARS THE UNIFORM?
+The ASRC uniform may be worn by Certified Members, Trainee Members, and those Associate Members who have met all requirements for Trainee Membership; however, Associates who will serve only in Base Camp need not acquire any technical ropework equipment required of Trainees.

-The ASRC uniform may be worn by Certified Members, Trainee Members, and those Associate Members who have met all requirements for Trainee Membership; Associates who will serve only in Base Camp need not acquire any technical ropework equipment required of Trainees.
+UNIFORM SPECIFICATIONS The uniform is a Sears or similar blue chambray work shirt, with:

-UNIFORM SPECIFICATIONS
+a. on the left shoulder, a standard ASRC patch;

-The ASRC uniform is a Sears or similar blue chambray work shirt, with:
+b. on the right shoulder, a Virginia, National Registry, or other approved EMT or First Responder patch, or an American National Red Cross Standard or Advanced First Aid patch, with any appropriate rockers (patches consistent with the member's current certification must be worn);

-- a. on the left shoulder, a standard ASRC patch; - b. on the right shoulder, a Virginia, National Registry, or other approved EMT or First Responder patch, or an American National Red Cross Standard or Advanced First Aid patch, with any appropriate rockers (these patches shall conform to the member's current certification); - c. over the right breast pocket, a 3/4" x 3" blue plastic nametag, with white lettering denoting the member's name and Group; and - d. over the left breast pocket, for all Certified Members and Certified Members only, a small (2-1/4") Mountain Rescue Association patch.
+c. over the right breast pocket, a $3/4" \times 3"$ blue plastic nametag, with white lettering denoting the member's name, and underneath, the words "APPALACHIAN SEARCH & RESCUE); and d. over the left breast pocket, for all Certified Members and Certified Members only, a small (2-1/4") Mountain Rescue Association patch.